Causative agent

 Management

 Scarlet fever can be effectively treated with antibiotics.
-If you develop symptoms of scarlet fever, consult your doctor promptly and take antibiotics according to your doctor"s advice.
-Symptoms may partly be relieved by parallel use of fever-lowering drugs, rest and plenty of fluids.
+If symptoms of scarlet fever develop, consult the doctor promptly and take antibiotics according to doctor ’s advice.
+Symptoms may be relieved by parallel use of fever-lowering drugs, more rest and replenishment of fluids.

 Prevention

-There are no vaccines available against scarlet fever.
-The public is advised to reduce their chance of getting infection by adopting the following measures:
+There is no vaccine available against scarlet fever.
+Members of public are advised to reduce their chance of getting infection by adopting the following measures:

 Other languages